cottonmalone/dudu-bot/README.md

 $CheckQueueSize - Reports the amount of people currently in the queue

+$CheckMyPlace - Reports the current position of the sender in the queue system

 $logout - For the admin only.
 Will turn off the bot for testing.

 **How to Run**